Soiree-NYC/Fiesta_Public/README.md

 Inspiration and Support:

-To friends and colleagues who motivated and inspired the vision behind Soiree.
+To friends and colleagues who motivated and inspired the vision behind Fiesta.
 Thank you for being part of this journey!

 ## Authors